Arabia Mountain Top Trail

 Small clusters of wind-swept trees and scattered clusters of wildflowers and grasses dot the rocky landscape.
 The mountain’s barren surface is weather-worn, and wide open, with rutted channels left by millennia of water erosion and runoff.

-Hike Arabia Mountain on days following a heavy rain to see the otherwise barren granite landscape transform into a beautiful array of shallow, water-filled pools.
-The reflective pools are especially beautiful on the Arabia Mountain summit where they reflect the wide, open cloudscape above and feed moisture to the otherwise barren landscape of grasses and vibrant plant life on Arabia’s slopes.
+Hike the trail after a rain shower to see the barren granite mountaintop transform into a beautiful array of shallow, water-filled pools.
+These water-filled craters reflect the wide, open cloudscape above and feed moisture to the otherwise barren landscape of grasses and vibrant plant life on Arabia’s slopes.

 At .6 mile, the hike crests elevation on Arabia Mountain, grabbing outstanding, 360-degree panoramic views from the summit, 180 feet above Arabia Lake in the forested valley below.

 Departing the summit, the hike retraces its outbound steps to the trailhead, completing the view-packed hike at 1.3 miles.